Skip to main content

-In DBT “D” stands for dialectic and refers to the attitude of constantly seeking a balance between opposites that informs treatment; “B” stands for behavioral (i.e., behaviorally attentive approach) and refers to the attention to behaviors, to what happens and what constitutes "the facts" on which treatment is focused; “T” stands for treatment.
+In DBT, “D” stands for dialectics and refers to the attitude of constant search for balance between opposites that informs the treatment; “B” stands for behavioral, i.e. a careful approach to behavior, and refers to attention to behaviors, to what happens and which constitutes “the facts” on which the treatment focuses, “T” stands for treatment.

 Comprehensive or standard DBT uses principles and protocols and has several modalities: